To Top

 • Native ads get an 18% higher purchase intent and 9% higher brand affinity than display ads (Sharethrough).

-Native Ads vs Display Ads
+Native Ads Vs Display Ads

 Now, let’s talk about how to use the right tool at the right time.
-What’s the difference between display ads and native ads, which type of ad should you use for your business?
+What’s the difference between display ads and native ads?
+Which type of ad should you use for your business?
 Let’s break it down.

-Display ads show up next to original content in the form of banner ads, typically with the brand’s logo.
+Display ads show up next to original content in the form of traditional banner ads, typically with the brand’s logo.
 While display ads aren’t as engaging as native ads, they are still a good way to build brand awareness and test and optimize for better performance.
 Here’s when you should use display ads:

 • A display ad is your best option if you’re trying to reach multiple audiences at the same time that don’t behave the same way online and don’t consume content on the same publishing platforms, mediums, sites or apps.